 Being over protective, I did not want to ‘give away’ my images and I ensured that the images on these early posts were in very low resolution and also contained a ‘spoiling’ copyright watermark – annoying I know, but I stopped this practice after a few years.
 New posts reflect better quality images both as a result of technical developments and a greater willingness on my part to share these images online.

-I reviewed the blog in July 2018, making it more streamlined.
+I then reviewed the blog in July 2018, making it more streamlined.
 The large gaps in the archive dates reflect a period where I took a break from photography and became more involved in academic study.
 I continued to take some images during this period, but mainly when I was on vacation.
-As the period of study came to an end, my interest in photography was revived, particularly in the area of portrait work.
+As the period of study came to an end, my interest in photography was revived.
 Now that I am retired, I find that I have more time to focus on my photography hobby and this blog!